ajoy45/ajoy45/README.md

 learn new technologies and always looking for ways to improve my skills.
 I am a quick learner and adapt to the new environment.

-Skills: ✔ REACT ✔HTML ✔ CSS✔javascript✔Express js✔MongoDb
+Skills: ✔ REACT ✔HTML ✔ CSS✔javascript✔Express js✔MongoDb ✔scss

 - 🌱 I’m currently learning Next js
 - 📫 How to reach me: ajoypust@gmail.com